How to Find a Last-Minute Subletter to Take Over Your Apartment Lease

 You can also sweeten the deal by letting the tenant know that some utilities are already covered under the terms of your original lease.
 If your rent includes the cost of electricity, heat, and water, make it known!
 Add this into your listing or ad so tenants know exactly what they’re getting for their money.

-5. Have an Open House
+5. Have an Open House for Subletters

 Distribute flyers around a local college campus and hang notices in coffee shops to invite interested neighbors to an open house!